 Twice monthly, Butterfly Wonderland hosts Yoga in the Rainforest, featuring all levels of Vinyasa-based yoga designed to connect breath with movement in a spectacular natural environment.
 As colorful butterflies flutter around, guests are guided through a series of postures and taught simple techniques for mindful breathing and meditation.

 This gem of a boutique at the Scottsdale Center for the Performing Arts features artist-made jewelry, imaginative toys, fair-trade global crafts, world music, stylish accessories for home and office, and much more.
 Plus, all purchases are tax-free and proceeds benefit the non-profit Scottsdale Cultural Council.

 The longest-running car show in the area, this Saturday-night staple is the perfect destination to see hundreds of classic cars and motorcycles in a free open-air event.
-Classic 50s-era music provided by “Party Time DJ’s” adds to the retro ambiance.
-The event takes place every Saturday from 4 p.m. to 8 p.m. at The Pavilions at Talking Stick.
+The free event takes place every Saturday from 4 p.m. to 8 p.m. outside at The Pavilions at Talking Stick.